bcallanan/dockers/README.md

 Instead, they asked maxOccurence Element in a list of integers or strings whaever the case.

 here's the magic on that one...
 Though I really wanted the job they went with someone else.
 I had wished they asked about blockchain and what I had accomplished.
 But at least I learned a lot about myself and the technology.
 No harm / no foul.
+My appologies for my disappointment there.

 	/*
 	 * Problem Stateament